 - 16 oz half and half 2 cups

 - Salt & Pepper to Taste

-First, shred your cheese (you’re looking for about 3 cups total), dice pepper and bacon, and measure out half & half, pasta, and flour.
+- First, shred your cheese (you’re looking for about 3 cups total), dice jalapenos and bacon, and measure out half & half, pasta, and flour.

-Add diced jalapenos.
-Continuing to whisk, return the heat to medium, bringing the half & half to a boil.
-Simmer and whisk mixture until smooth and thickened about 5 minutes.
-Remember to keep an eye on your pasta.
-Drain before next step if it’s cooked, reserving 1-2 Tbs of water, and returning pasta to the pot.
+- Continuing to whisk, return the heat to medium, bringing the half & half to a boil.
+Simmer and whisk mixture until smooth and thickened.